-According to Qualcomm, this sensor can work in complete darkness and at a range between three and five meters.
+According to Qualcomm, this sensor can work in complete darkness and at a range of between three and five meters.
 By casting a pattern of light with over 10,000 points of depth collected, it can monitor changes in depth as small as .1mm apart, making it the most accurate on the market.
 It also doesn't struggle with round edges, like passive depth sensing might.

-So, we could soon be jumping into Google Daydream and using our hands to explore virtual worlds.
+Thanks to this feature, we could soon be jumping into Google Daydream and using our hands to explore virtual worlds.

-We'll have to see how accurate the module's recognition is when phones that house it hit the market, and how it compares to the iPhone 8, but Qualcomm is setting up the Android ecosystem to compete, if not dominate, depth sensing in 2018.
+We'll have to see how accurate the module's recognition is when phones that house it hit the market, plus how it compares to the iPhone 8, but Qualcomm is setting up the Android ecosystem to compete, if not dominate, depth sensing in 2018.

 More stable images on the way